fitosegrera/accumulated-memory-landscapes/README.md

   c) Google-Chrome or Firefox

-2. Processing 3.0 and processing-android mode [PROCESSING](https://processing.org/) Please foolow intructions to install Android Developer Tools at [Android Mode](https://github.com/processing/processing-android/wiki)
+2. Processing 3.0 [PROCESSING](https://processing.org/) and processing-android mode.
+Please follow intructions to install Android Developer Tools at [Android Mode](https://github.com/processing/processing-android/wiki)

+3. Ketai library for processing [DOWNLOAD](http://ketai.org/)

-3. Android Phone with Developer Tools enabled.
+4. Android Phone with Developer Tools enabled.
 The activation of these tools varies from phone o phone.

-4. Bluetooth EEG (I'm using Neurosky's Mindwave Mobile for the first prototype).
+5. Bluetooth EEG (I'm using Neurosky's Mindwave Mobile for the first prototype).
 Any thinkgear enabled EEG system should work fine with this project, as long as it is compatible with the thinkgear socket protocol.

 ###Installation